rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 ---
 layout: post
-title: Analysis of a Call Detail record
+title: How to evaluate percentages?
 ---

 Percentage is one of the most common mathematical concept.
 At this time of world cup, a poll has been conducted to evaluate the football enthusiasm of the french population.
 It appeared that 64% of surveyed people declared they planned to watch the games.